-Modern X-ray airport scanners can detect most items easily.
-X-ray scanners detect items by contrasting them to surrounding materials.
+Modern X-ray airport scanners can detect most items easily due to the way they function by contrasting items to surrounding materials.

-What this means is that an X-ray machine cannot detect items inside a human body if they’re made of the same general chemical composition as the rest of the body.
+What this means is that if someone wanted to hide an item from an airport scanner, they would have to store the item inside their body, as an X-ray machine cannot detect items inside a human body if they’re made of the same general chemical composition as the rest of the body.

 A checked bag will not get searched for drugs, but it can be searched for other reasons.